Daraa: Classical era

-By the 3rd-century, it gained the status of a polis (self-governed city).
-Roman historian Eusebius referred to it by Adraa calling it a famous polis of Arabia.
+By the 3rd century, it had gained the status of polis or self-governed city.
+The Roman historian Eusebius referred to it.
 The area east of Adraa was a centre of the Ebionites.
 Adraa itself was a Christian bishopric.
-Arabio, the first bishop of Adraa whose name is now known, participated in the Council of Seleucia of 359.
+Arabio, the first bishop of Adraa whose name is known, participated in the Council of Seleucia of 359.
 Uranius was at the First Council of Constantinople in 381; Proclus at the anti-Eutyches synod of Constantinople in 448 and the Council of Chalcedon in 451; and Dorimenius at the Second Council of Constantinople in 553.
 No longer a residential bishopric, Adraa is today listed by the Catholic Church as a titular see.
 It was also a centre of monastic and missionary activity in the Syrian Desert.

-In 614, the Sasanian Persians sacked Adraa during the Byzantine–Sasanian War of 602–628, but spared the inhabitants.
+In 614, the Sasanian Empire sacked Adraa during the Byzantine–Sasanian War of 602–628, but spared the inhabitants.

+During the Crusades, the Franks intended to attack Adhraat, but were unable to enter Bosra, and Hauran became a center of intense battle with the Crusaders.